 USAFA Women's Tennis Invitational

-Kim Gidley enters her 17th season as head coach of the women's tennis team at the Air Force Academy in 2014-15.
-The first civilian head coach in the 37-year history of the program, Gidley became the winningest coach in the history of the program in 2003 with her 76th victory.
-She recorded her 100th career victory during the 2005-06 season against South Dakota State and her 200th against Seattle University last season.
-She enters the `14-15 campaign with a 212-215 career record.
+Kim Gidley enters her 18th season as head coach of the women’s tennis team at the Air Force Academy in 2015-16.
+The first civilian head coach in the 38-year history of the program, Gidley became the winningest coach in the history of the program in 2003 with her 76th victory.
+She recorded her 100th victory at the Academy during the 2005-06 season against South Dakota State and her 200th against Seattle University in 2014.
+She has a 230-224 career record and has guided the program to 10 winning seasons.

 Even though she is a civilian coach, Gidley is familiar with military life.
 She grew up in a military family as her father, Jim, was a Lt.
 Col. in the Air Force and retired in 1977 after 22 years of service.

 Prior to joining the Academy’s staff, Gidley was an assistant coach at the University of Idaho in 1997-98.

 Gidley is a 1989 graduate of Southern Illinois University-Edwardsville, where she earned a bachelor’s degree in education.
 At SIUE, Gidley helped the Cougars to the 1989 NCAA Division II national championship while earning All-American honors for the second consecutive year.
 She was ranked nationally as high as No. 3 in singles and No. 5 in doubles during the year.

 The Abilene, Texas, native was also a standout in the classroom.
 She earned GTE Academic All-American honors and was SIUE’s top scholar-athlete.
 She was also awarded an ITCA academic postgraduate scholarship.
 In 2008, Gidley was inducted into SIUE’s Athletic Hall of Fame as a member of the 1988 and `89 championship teams.